At the beginning of many shows — most commonly in Police Procedural

 - Used from time to time in episodes of Scooby-Doo, especially in its' later years.

-- Nearly ubiquitous in Doctor Who.
-Unless the episode is a continuation, this will happen (and the character almost always dies horribly).
+- Nearly ubiquitous in the revived Doctor Who.
+If the episode isn't part of a multi-part serial, this will happen (and the character almost always dies horribly).

 - Almost every episode of Bones starts with this character stumbling over a corpse.